 Type: Cabin ⸱ Interior Space: 83 sq. ft. ⸱ Peak Height: 81” ⸱ Weight: 16 lbs.
 7 oz.

-The Big Agnes Big House ain’t the cheapest 6-person tent out there, but if you’re looking for a family-friendly tent that combines reliability with a wealth of fancy frills, this is the tent for you.
+The Big Agnes Big House is a great 6-person tent if you’re looking for a family-friendly tent that combines reliability with a wealth of fancy features.

 This cabin-style tent boasts 83 square feet of floor space and a peak height of 81 inches.
-Despite the generosity of these dimensions, it weighs a mere 16 lbs.
+Despite the generosity of these dimensions, it weighs just 16 lbs.
 7 oz., so could feasibly be used as a backpacking tent if the components were split between two or three carriers.

 The Big House is a standout in two metrics: weather protection and livability.
 Its 1,500 mm rain fly and flooring ensures robust protection in all 3-season conditions.
 And although it lacks a vestibule, its steep walls and “high-volume architecture” make it feel extra-spacious inside.
 Four large wall pockets and corner bin pockets also partially make up for the lack of external storage.